KantaraInitiative/wg-otto/kantara/charter.md

 - Open Trust Taxonomy for OAuth2 Use Cases
 - Open Trust Taxonomy for OAuth2 Core Metadata and Protocol
-- Open Trust Taxonomy for OAuth2 Linked Data Model and Schema

 ## LEADERSHIP